red-scorp/UNO-328/README.md

 - alternative footprints for MCU: TQFP and HVQFN
 - CH340G chip as USB to UART bridge
 - modern microUSB connector
-- possibly better EMV parameters (not yet tested)
+- possibly better EMC parameters (not yet tested)

 CAM files are available.
 BoM and PnP files for JLCPCB are available.